python/cpython/Doc/library/time.rst

 .. data:: CLOCK_UPTIME_RAW

-   Clock that increments monotonically, tracking the time since an arbitrary point, unaffected by frequency or time adjustments and not increment while the system is asleep.
+   Clock that increments monotonically, tracking the time since an arbitrary point, unaffected by frequency or time adjustments and not incremented while the system is asleep.

    .. availability:: macOS 10.12 and newer.